-If you’re savvy enough to be reading the MarTech Blog, I’m sure you know all about the traditional buyer’s journey.
+If you’re savvy enough to be reading Martech Zone, I’m sure you know all about the traditional buyer’s journey.
 The whole customer experience is portrayed in this model as a rational, logical decision made by a rational decision maker.
 First, a customer realizes they have a problem, then they start researching solutions, then they learn more about your solution, then they buy it, then they become an advocate for it.
 It seems so clean, so simple.
 Almost too clean and too simple…

 That’s because it is.
 In the B2B space, it is very relevant.
 In the B2C space it is sometimes relevant, but it more closely resembles a rule of thumb than an actual formula.
 So how can you adjust this rule of thumb to fit Snapchat into the process?

 Let’s start with the generational thing.
 I’m not here to write another trend piece on how to market to millennials.
 Those are written predominantly by people who are too old to understand us or too young to understand business, and I have no interest in it.
 That being said, there is a BIG difference between how younger people consume information and how marketers’ models assume they consume information.

 For example, millennials as a whole are notorious for not trusting advertising.
 That’s a great oversimplification and a lot of people stop there.
 What no one asks is which millennials are we talking to?